maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > speaker notes:
 >
-> TODO: update speaker notes
->
 > (Max) As soon as you start working on a larger application, you will find
 > TypeScript very helpful for keeping the app maintainable.
-It's a superset of
+TypeScript
-> JavaScript that introduces type-safety into the code.
+> introduces optional type-annotations and additional type-safety into
+> JavaScript.
 >
-> This helps with catching typos and other errors before the user does.
-It also
-> makes refactoring apps much easier as TypeScript will point out if a new
-> feature you added requires code changes in other parts of the app.
+> The best way to describe the main benefit of TypeScript is that it catches
+> your bugs before your users do.
 >
-> Finally, TypeScript gives the editor more understanding of how your app works,
-> which in turns makes for much better autocomplete when typing.
+> For an example of TypeScript in action, let's say you have a function that
+> accepts some arguments and returns some data.
+TypeScript is going to make sure
+> that everywhere where this function is used, all the required arguments were
+> provided, and in correct order.
+It's also going to check that you are using
+> the function return correctly - for example, it will make sure that you are
+> not trying to access a property that doesn't exist on the returned object or
+> don't try to treat string as a number.
 >
+> Besides helping you catch typos and other errors, TypeScript is awesome for
+> giving you extra confidence when you do code refactoring.
+As, on any changes,
+> to the function, TypeScript will make sure that everywhere you use this
+> function, you updated the code as appropriate if necessary.
+Needless to say,
+> that is great for catching mistakes and for giving you greater confidence when
+> refactoring code.
+>
-> ArcGIS Maps SDK for JavaScript has quick start guides for TypeScript, as well
+> In fact, ArcGIS Maps SDK for JavaScript itself is written in TypeScript, so it
-> as sample apps
+> provides a great developer experience for TypeScript users.
+And, we have great
+> quick start guides and sample apps.
+We will share those with you at the end of
+> the presentation.

 ## Troubleshoot web applications